ClaspTV/vizbee-react-native-sender-demo-app/README.md

-# vizbee-react-native-sample-app
+# vizbee-react-native-sender-demo-app

-This README provides instructions on how to set up and run the vizbee-react-native-sample-app.
+This README provides instructions on how to set up and run the vizbee-react-native-sender-demo-app.

 ## Getting Started